-There was over 168 000 m3 of softwood harvested domestically in District 9 at a ratio of 25% sawlogs:75% fuelwood.
-Most of the harvest occurs on Class 3 land (75 percent) which represents the poorer logging chances.
-In addition, approximately 35 000 m3 of hardwood was harvested during the period.
+There was approximately 162 000 m3 of softwood harvested domestically in District 9 at a ratio of 25% sawlogs:75% fuelwood.
+Most of the harvest occurs on Class 3 land which represents the poorer logging chances.
 There is a slightly upwards trend in domestic cutting due to the increase in home heating fuel.
-It is expected that the domestic demand will level out at 2500 permits/year.
+It is expected that the domestic demand will level out at 2800 permits/year.

-Table 5 summarizes the completed silviculture treatments for the past seven years as compared to those proposed.
-The precommercial thinning program was significantly reduced in favour of a more aggressive planting program.
+Table 5 summarizes the completed silviculture treatments for the past five years as compared to those proposed.
 The switch to gap or fill planting is becoming more popular because it increases stocking on the marginally stocked areas and increases the spruce content which is less susceptible to insect attack and is better suited to sites that were previously occupied by spruce but partially regenerated to fir.
+In the past couple of years a prescribed burning program has been initiated to treat spruce sites that have partially regenerated to chlorotic fir and sites where balsam woolly adelgid is prevalent.
+This program has been successful treating over 700 ha which have been or will be planted to spruce.

-Table 5 Summary of silviculture treatments on Crown land in District 9 from 2000 to 2007
+Table 5 Summary of silviculture treatments on Crown land in District 9 from 2007 to 2011

 Treatment Type Area Proposed (ha) (5 year total) Area Completed (ha)(5 year total)

-Pre Commercial Thinning 993 360
+Pre Commercial Thinning 250 206

-Planting 0 305
+Planting 350 193

+Prescribed Burning None 726